 You're not wasting anyone's time by getting your symptoms checked out.
 It's much better to be sure – your mind will be put at rest if it's not serious.

 At your appointment, your GP may ask about your symptoms and family history, and carry out a physical examination of your breasts.

 You may also be referred to a hospital to see a specialist if further examinations and tests are needed.

 Find out what to expect when you see your doctor – watch the video.

 Breast cancer is the most common cancer in England, with around 44,300 women diagnosed each year.
 The older you are, the more likely you are to get it – one in three women who get breast cancer are aged 70 or over.

 If breast cancer is detected early, it is more treatable.
 Finding it early could save your life.

 Breast screening uses X-rays to look at the breasts (mammography).
 Women between the ages of 50 and 70 are currently invited for free screening every three years.
 Screening can detect breast cancer at an earlier stage.
 In some parts of England, some women aged 47-49 and 71-73 are being invited for screening as part of a major research trial.

 If you're over 70, you can ask for a free screening every three years.
-Just get in touch with your local breast screening unit to make an appointment (find your local unit on NHS Choices at nhs.uk/breastscreening).
+Just get in touch with your local breast screening unit to make an appointment (find your local unit on the NHS website at nhs.uk/breastscreening).

 Whatever your age, and even if you attend screening, it's important to remain breast aware.
 If you find anything unusual or notice a possible symptom, don't wait for your screening appointment – see your doctor right away to be on the safe side.

 A healthy lifestyle can help reduce your risk of breast cancer:

 For more information on how to reduce your risk of cancer, visit nhs.uk/reduce-your-risk.